Boise State Online Digital Ad Redesign

 Before and After

-The Bosie State advertisements were created before my employment, so I used this redesign as a chance to add a more cohesive and modern aesthetic.
-Below you will see how some of the ads looked before I joined the team, and how I changed them in the redesign.
+The Boise State advertisements were created before my employment, so I used this redesign as a chance to add a more cohesive and modern aesthetic.
+Below you will see how some of the ads looked before I joined the team and how I spruced up their look in the redesign.

 Visual ads before and after: